 Most study abroad programs have limited offerings in economics.
 The most common offerings are principles of economics courses (EC 201 and 202), with some programs offering intermediate economics courses (EC 311 and 313) and some 300-level field courses.
 For this reason, try to plan your study abroad experiences during your sophomore or junior years, before you need to complete the majority of your upper-division requirements.

 Once you’ve identified a study abroad program that interests you, you may want to review your plan with an academic advisor within the department to assess the UO equivalency of the economics courses before enrolling.
-The Office of International Education should be able to help you determine how other courses in your chosen program may meet UO general education requirements.
+Global Education Oregon should be able to help you determine how other courses in your chosen program may meet UO general education requirements.

 Programs offering economics and/or business courses